jmedding/influx_grafana/CentOS_Redhat.md

 Be sure to follow the git setup steps as well.

 Finally, make sure that the grafana user has the right permissions, otherwise the Docker commands won't work.

+If you have SSL Certificate erros when doing git clone, you may have to disable github's certificate verification

+    export GIT_SSL_NO_VERIFY=true